Jack Leach on England, DJ-ing at Jos Buttler's wedding, Crohn's & trolleys

 "If I was in the middle of a big flare-up, I would feel at a physical disadvantage compared to other players, but I haven't had one of those since I was about 16."

-Leach's first "flare-up" as a professional cricketer came over the past summer, though he maintains it did not affect his bowling.
+Leach's first "flare-up" as a professional cricketer came over last summer, though he maintains it did not affect his bowling.

-However, as stress is known to trigger the symptoms of Crohn's, he concedes that the emotion of playing his first Test, followed by a spell out injured, may have played a part.
+However, as stress is known to trigger the symptoms of Crohn's, he concedes that the emotion of playing his first Test in New Zealand in the spring of 2018, followed by the spell out injured, may have played a part.

 |What is Crohn's disease?|